hugopascual/Genesis/README.md

 The scripts in `scripts` folder are the support scripts for the `main.sh` script which install all the software and make the wanted configurations.
 Furthermore, outside the `support_scripts` folder there are two more scripts.
-The first one is `update.sh` which can be used to update most of the software installed.
-Some of the custom installations needed to be updated manually.
+The first one is `main.sh` which install all the software and config the system with the config scripts.
 The second one is `test.sh` which only purpose is to test some functionalities or code.

 To install all the software specified you just need to execute `main.sh`.
 ```